-Engage in Missions is an option for mature first-time only SAGU students who feel a call to missions and desire a hands-on, foreign mission field experience as part of their college education.
+Engage in Missions is an option for mature first-time only Nelson University students who feel a call to missions and desire a hands-on, foreign mission field experience as part of their college education.
 Students will be mentored by an experienced Assemblies of God missionary and develop skills, both spiritual and practical, that will help them the rest of their lives.

 Engage students can earn up to 60 college hours while serving alongside experienced missionaries on the field.
-Students take online classes through SAGU's School of Distance Education.
+Students take online classes through Nelson Online.
 Classes begin each September and January (Fall and Spring semesters).
 Sometimes Engage students learn a second language during their experience.
 They also assist in training youth, children and church workers on the mission field as well as help lead teams of other students on short-term mission trips.

 Engage students live in dormitory-style housing.
 Each housing setting will have a "Resident Director" available to the students for supervision and support.
 Rooms have internet connections for easy communication with home and for completion of course work.
-Standard SAGU admissions requirements apply.
+Standard Nelson University admissions requirements apply.
 Students must also be accepted into the program by Engage endorsed missionaries.
-For more information regarding application and acceptance to Engage, visit www.sagu.edu/engage.
+For more information regarding application and acceptance to Engage, visit the Nelson University website.